08 October, 2020

 Example: Key is State.
 All “CA” rows go into one partition; all “MA” rows go into one partition.
 Two rows of the same state never go into different partitions.

 Partition based on the modulus of key divided by the number of partitions.
 The Key is an Integer type.

 Example: Key is OrderNumber (Integer type).
 Rows with the same order number will all go into the same partition.

 Matches DB2 EEE partitioning

-This figure gives the clear view of Key based Partitioning and repartitioning.
+This figure gives a clear view of Key-based Partitioning and repartitioning.

 Example: Assume 8 nodes are allocated to store the records then 1st record will go into the first node and the 2nd record will go into the second node ……8th record will go into the eighth node and the 9th record will go into the first node and so on….

 Example: Assume 8 nodes are allocated, then in all the 8 nodes all the records will be passed.

 Example: Two stages in a job (Sort and Dataset).
 In the sort stage, you have done “Hash” partition and in the dataset, you have given the “Same” partition.
 In the dataset, the data will be preserved with the hash partition.